Silas Weir Mitchell (physician): Prominent patients

-Although Silas Weir Mitchell was considered the most prominent doctor of the time, his female patients often suffered under his care.
-There was even a death due to his treatment that was not revealed to the public.

-He was Charlotte Perkins Gilman's doctor and his use of a rest cure on her provided the idea for "The Yellow Wallpaper", a short story in which the narrator is driven insane by this treatment.
+Although Silas Weir Mitchell was considered the most prominent doctor of the time, some of his female patients suffered under his care.
+Writer Charlotte Perkins Gilman was under his care in 1887, but the rest cure did little to ease suffering and triggered a nervous breakdown after her release.
+Her experience provided her with the idea for "The Yellow Wallpaper", a short story in which the narrator is driven insane by this treatment.
+In her autobiography, she states that the purpose of her story was to reach Silas Weir Mitchell and convince him of the error of his ways.

 His treatment was also used on Virginia Woolf, who wrote a savage satire of it in her novel Mrs. Dalloway (1925): "you invoke proportion; order rest in bed; rest in solitude; silence and rest; rest without friends, without books, without messages; six months rest; until a man who went in weighing seven stone six comes out weighing twelve".

 Influence on Freud

 Sigmund Freud reviewed Mitchell's book on The Treatment of Certain Forms of Neurasthenia and Hysteria in 1887; and used electrotherapy in his work into the 1890s.

 Freud also adopted Mitchell's use of physical relaxation as an adjunct to therapy, which arguably led to the institutionalization of the psychoanalytic couch.